biotop/context/README.md

   - Correlations between annotation sets will be checked automatically (in its simplest form: % overlap.
 Possibly also develop a similarity measure for sequence profiles)
     - only for primary data (i.e., not derived from existing annotation sets).
 How to check?
   - User matching based on found correlations:
-    - E.g.: “CONTEXT noticed that the dataset ‘small-RNA TSS in Bb’ seems correlated to your dataset ‘B31 sRNA TSS’.
+    - E.g.: "CONTEXT noticed that the dataset 'small-RNA TSS in Bb' seems correlated to your dataset 'B31 sRNA TSS'.
 Do you want to learn more about this dataset?

 - Abstract implementation
-  - Implementation should be as abstract as possible (e.g., no “biological knowledge” in the core algorithms!).
+  - Implementation should be as abstract as possible (e.g., no "biological knowledge" in the core algorithms!).
   - It should support sequences of any kind (including nucleotide and amino-acid sequences).
     - Support multiple reference genomes (and possibly versions)
     - Start simple: human and e.coli?
-  - CONTEXT should also support “translators” that translate given sequences to another representation (possibly using another core alphabet) based on simple rules
+  - CONTEXT should also support "translators" that translate given sequences to another representation (possibly using another core alphabet) based on simple rules
     - Example: translate an amino acid sequence to a sequence representing various properties of these AAs (e.g., steric properties, polarity, charge, etc.).
-- Don’t do it all.
+- Don't do it all.
 CONTEXT should concentrate only on its core business which is to visualize/identify signal similarities/differences in sequence context data.
 But CONTEXT may well provide output data in a form that can then be plugged into more specialized tools (e.g, it could create all required files for analysis in MEME/Homer if researches want to look for actual sequence motifs).

 ## Directions
 - **Data-based matching of researchers** - There's no better description of a scientists research interests than her data.
 Provide a space for researchers to discuss common features based on their data.
 Open invitation/Matchmaking